mohamed-aziz/issat-timetable/readme.md

 	$ python3 issatso.py lstable "Your group" --today
 	$ python3 issatso.py lstable "Your group" --day vendredi

+You can also specify your sub-group, using the <code>--subgroup</code> parameter.

 Tired of typing all that, alias it :)

 	alias t='python3 ~/Projects/issatso/issatso.py lstable "Your group" --today'